linda-wakamoto/linda-wakamoto/README.md

 **UCLA MASDS Assignments (Python)**

-1. **Machine Learning Coursework 2**: (ML HW 2) This is my Python code that trained a multilayer perceptron using Adam optimizer.
+1. **Machine Learning Coursework 2**: (HW2.ipynb) This is my Python code that trained a multilayer perceptron using Adam optimizer.
 It allows for a flexible number of layers and number of nodes in each layer.
 It uses x as a unit square and y as points within a unit circle.

 **Brown University Assignments (R)**